Myra MacPherson: Life and career

 Her 2006 biography of I. F. Stone, All Governments Lie!
 The Life and Times of Rebel Journalist I. F. Stone, won the 2007 Ann M. Sperber Award for media biography, and was a finalist for a 2008 PEN Center USA literary award; it was also named a best book and best biography of the year by the Boston Globe, Rocky Mountain News and BookList.com.

-MacPherson has written for The New York Times, numerous national magazines, and for blogs such as Salon, The Huffington Post and the Nieman Watchdog blog on journalism.
-She has been on the advisory board of the Harvard Nieman I.F.
+MacPherson wrote for The New York Times, numerous national magazines, and for blogs such as Salon, The Huffington Post and the Nieman Watchdog blog on journalism.
+She was on the advisory board of the Harvard Nieman I.F.
 Stone Award.
-She continues her interest in helping young journalists through the I.F.
-Stone Award project and the Molly Award, given annually in remembrance of Molly Ivins.
+She continued her interest in helping young journalists through the I. F. Stone Award project and the Molly Award, given annually in remembrance of Molly Ivins.

-While doing book research MacPherson has been a fellow at Rutgers University, a Ford Foundation fellow in Bellagio, Italy and a recipient of a Fulbright Grant to study in Japan.
+While doing book research MacPherson was a fellow at Rutgers University, a Ford Foundation fellow in Bellagio, Italy, and a recipient of a Fulbright Grant to study in Japan.

 In 2016, All Governments Lie: Truth Deception and the Spirit of I. F. Stone, a 2016 documentary featuring today's best investigative reporters was based in part on her Stone book.
 The documentary premiered at the Toronto International Film Festival; Oliver Stone was the executive producer and journalist Fred Peabody directed the film.

-Biography

-The granddaughter of a coal miner, MacPherson was raised in a town with under 1,000 inhabitants,.
-A few years after graduating from college, she interviewed President John F. Kennedy.
-She credits her editors, Sid Epstein at The Washington Star and later Ben Bradlee at The Washington Post, for ignoring a long-established bias against women covering politics, sports and major news during the sixties.
-(Still the Star refused to send her to the South to cover the Civil rights movement because it was "too dangerous for a 'girl.'").
-And employment discrimination against women affected her early career.
-After writing for State News, the student daily of Michigan State University, she sought a job at the Detroit Free Press.
-The executive editor said he was sorry "but we have no openings in the women's section."
-MacPherson replied: "I wasn't applying for the women's section."
-Looking aghast, he said "we have NO women in the city room."
-MacPherson took a job running copy to the printers from the editorial writers, working her way up to by-lined articles that led to a job at the Detroit Times, where she was assigned to the 1960 Indy 500.
-She was the only woman in the country covering it.
-She could not interview the racers in gasoline alley and was banned from the sports box.
-A male colleague quipped: "How much does your editor hate you?"
+Personal life